-The investment management fee percentage charged by the Investment Manager for Class C1 and C2 is 0.55% and 0.85% of the net asset value of the Fund, respectively.
+The investment management fee percentages charged by the Investment Manager for Class C1, C2 and E1 are 0.53%, 0.85% and 0.00% of the net asset value of the Fund, respectively.

-The investment management fees charged by the Investment Manager during the years ended 30 June 2022 and 30 June 2021 are presented in the Statement of Comprehensive Income.
-The investment management fees outstanding at 30 June 2022 and 30 June 2021 are presented in Note 7.
+The investment management fees charged by the Investment Manager during the years ended 30 June 2023 and 30 June 2022 are presented in the Statement of Comprehensive Income.
+The investment management fees outstanding at 30 June 2023 and 30 June 2022 are presented in Note 7.

-The Fund will pay the Investment Manager a performance fee of 15% of the difference between (i) the daily cumulative percentage movement of the net asset value per share of Class C1 (after deduction of all other fees and expenses); and (ii) the daily cumulative performance of the benchmark.
+The Fund will pay the Investment Manager a performance fee of 15% of the difference between (i) the daily cumulative percentage movement of the net asset value per share of Class C1 and E1 (after deduction of all other fees and expenses); and (ii) the daily cumulative performance of the benchmark.
 There is no performance fee charged for Class C2.

-The performance fees incurred during the years ended 30 June 2022 and 30 June 2021 are presented in the Statement of Comprehensive Income.
-The performance fees outstanding at 30 June 2022 and 30 June 2021 are presented in Note 7.
+The performance fees incurred during the years ended 30 June 2023 and 30 June 2022 are presented in the Statement of Comprehensive Income.
+The performance fees outstanding at 30 June 2023 and 30 June 2022 are presented in Note 7.

-In addition, the Fund will discharge any transaction charges of the Depositary and any sub-depositary (at normal commercial rates), which will be borne directly by the Fund.
-The ICAV may, at its discretion, also pay from this amount, commissions to distributors.
+In addition, the Fund will discharge any transaction charges of the Depositary and any subdepositary (at normal commercial rates), which will be borne directly by the Fund.
 The Investment Manager may from time to time at its sole discretion and out of its own resources rebate to intermediaries and/or shareholders part or all of the investment management fee.